Last updated: 07 April 2026

 What can homelessness services do to help with voter registration?

 Homeless Link encourages all services to ensure that their clients and residents are registered to vote.
 Every vote counts, but someone cannot vote if they are not registered.
 The form has to be accessed through a computer and then printed off.
 It will need to be sent to the local Registration Office, and services may need to help those they support to do with this.
-Tuesday 18th June is the deadline for submission of registration forms in order to vote in the July 4th General Election.
+Monday 20th April 2026 is the deadline for submission of registration forms in order to vote in the May 7th local elections.

 What happens next?

-Once someone has registered to vote they should be able to vote in the general election.
+Once someone has registered to vote they should be able to vote in the local elections.
 The local election office will send a card to their nominated address telling them where their designated polling station is.

 Talk To Us